How To Raise Chicks Without Electricity

 • Keep them in a small enclosed space for the first few days.
 I’m using a small box with a rag over the top and checking on them frequently.

-• If you can’t order a large number of chicks or they are acting cold, add a rice/corn sock that’s been heated up along the outside of one side of the box.
-You may need to reheat it frequently, but the heat will seep through the cardboard and give them somewhere warm to lay when cold.
-Or, add a jar of hot water wrapped in a towel to the box.
-Personally I used heat safe Tupperware so I could leave it outside the box and placed the glass bottom against the cardboard.
+• If you can’t order a large number of chicks or they are acting cold, add a rice/corn sock that’s been heated up along the outside of the box.
+You may need to reheat it frequently.
+The heat will seep through the cardboard and give them somewhere warm to lay when cold.

 • If there isn’t someone to check on them frequently, don’t leave water in the small box with them unsupervised.
 No matter how secure it seems, they will manage to tip it over, and wet chicks can’t keep themselves warm.

-• Keep them in a space that has an ambient air temperature of no lower than 65° F, and keep the box up off cold floors when possible, even if you just stack it on another box.
+• Keep the box up off cold floors when possible, even if you just stack it on another box.

 These tips are what I’m using to keep my chicks alive in June in Alaska where our high temperatures have been mid 50’s to low 60’s this week.